cciw-uk/data-protection/01 Decisions and actions document.rst

   policies applied) very small in volume.

-* The criminal record information we store could potentially be attractive to an attacker for the purposes of blackmail or something, but what we store is very small in volume, and also mostly inaccessible online (``STATUS:TODO`` confirm what we do actually store and how).
+* The criminal record information we store could potentially be attractive to an attacker for the purposes of blackmail or something similar, but what we store is very small in volume, and extremely limited in nature.
+In most cases we don't store any details of DBS results at all, and have copies of DBS only for very limited periods of time.

 Our main attack vectors are: